Skip to content

 • Limited free version

 Todoist is one of the most prominent to-do list apps out there for a few reasons.
-It's available for basically every platform on earth, for starters.
+It's available for basically every platform on earth (even wearables like the Apple Watch).
 Todoist also offers a nice blend of power user features with a relatively uncluttered interface.
 Tasks can be organized using projects, due dates, labels, and filters, meaning you'll have all kinds of tools for keeping organized—yet it never quite feels overwhelming.

 The Windows version builds on that with an interface that feels right at home on modern Windows computers.
 Native notifications let you know about upcoming deadlines.
 You can quickly add new tasks by right-clicking the taskbar icon.
 You can even pin any list to the Start menu, meaning you'll see what's there regularly.
 All this makes Todoist's Windows version well worth checking out, especially for folks who need to sync to other platforms.

 Todoist's organization features are also some of the best around.
 Tasks can be added to projects, with sections to keep different aspects separate.
 You can clone these projects, save them as templates, archive them, and dig them out of the archive at a later date.
+Use the handy calendar layout on the Today screen to quickly organize your day using timeblocking.
 There's even a nifty little Productivity tool that keeps track of daily and weekly tasks, celebrates progress, and awards "karma" points to keep you motivated.

 Todoist price: Free for up to 5 active projects, 5 guests, and limitations like no reminders. $4/month (billed yearly) for the Pro plan to unlock up to 300 active projects, 25 guests, and greater upload limits.

-Amazing Marvin, our pick for the best to-do list app for overcoming procrastination
+Singularity, the best Windows to-do list app for chaotic schedules

 Best Windows to-do list app for blending simplicity with power